faisal-alzaidan/blog-post-page/README.md

-# blog-post-page
+# Blog Post Page

-My first webpage project while learning HTML &amp; CSS
+This is my first practice webpage built to learn the basics of HTML and CSS.
+The page includes a blog post layout with headings, paragraphs, and basic styling.